 Provincial gasoline tax revenues are reported in the consolidated statement of operations: revenue, as a Conditional grant for Transit services if the gasoline tax revenues were utilized during the Year.
-Report Provincial Gas Tax revenue on Schedule 12 under the transit sub-function, except for deferred revenue earned which should be reported in Schedule 60.
+Report Provincial Gas Tax revenue on Schedule 12 under the transit sub-function.
+If the Provincial Gas Tax revenue has not been used in the current year, it should be reported in Schedule 60 (Obligatory Reserve Fund/Deferred Revenue column 1).